answergb/re2sume/README.md

 * Developed prototype navigation of LGE using Qt and NavKit SDK in role of 1 out of the number over 7

 Developer, **Nara Controls**, March 2015 - May 2016
-* Developed IDE for PLC programmer using C#, Infragistics', and Syncfusion's in role of 1 out of 3
+* Developed IDE for PLC programmer using C#, Infragistics', and Syncfusion's

 Developer, **TmaxSoft**, October 2003 - July 2013
 * Wrote 4 projects' codes using ProFrame C and ProFrame Java in role of 1 out of 10~